-On April 13, 1988, the Director of the Commission Advisory and Compliance Division (CACD) sent a letter directing all AOS companies which provide intrastate services in California to file applications for certificates of public convenience and necessity and proposed tariffs for their intrastate services within Such tariffs were not attached to this application.
-60 days.
-This order will provide that applicant's tariff schedules for the provision of AOS operator services are subject to pre-filing review and approval of the Chief of the CACD's Telecommunications Branch.
-Upon filing the tariffs with CACD, applicant shall serve a copy on Pacific which will have 15 days to file a protest with CACD.
+On April 13, 1988, the Director of the Commission Advisory and Compliance Division (CACD) sent a letter directing all AOS companies which provide intrastate services in California to file applications for certificates of public convenience and necessity and proposed tariffs for their intrastate services within 60 days.
+Such tariffs were not attached to the original application.
+Consistent with our prior decisions, this order will provide that applicant's tariff schedules for the provision of AOS operator services are subject to pre-filing review and approval of the Chief of the CACD's Telecommunications Branch.
 Upon receipt of a letter from the Chief of the Telecommunications Branch indicating CACD's approval of the AOS-related tariff schedules, applicant is authorized to file with this Commission its tariff schedules for the provision of such services.
 Applicant may not offer AOS-related service until these tariffs are on file.